-Pursuant to article L.212-4 of the Consumer Code, a product is deemed not to comply with the contractual stipulations when it is unfit for the purpose usually expected for similar goods or when it does not comply with its contractual description or qualities reasonably expected.
+Pursuant to article L.212-4 of the Consumer Code, a product is deemed not to comply with the contractual stipulations when it is notably unfit for the purpose usually expected for similar goods or when it does not comply with its contractual description or qualities reasonably expected.
+The conformity guarantee has been strengthened by the recent Law of 8 December 2021, thereby increasing the obligation of the professional to comply with the sales contract and to deliver a good in line with what a consumer could generally expect in a similar situation.